Superyacht Refit with In-House Yard Control

 Reporting lines and decision control

-Commissioning and redelivery treated as part of the job
+Commissioning and redelivery as part of the job

 900-ton Travel Lift